oral health

-Cleaning your teeth benefits you in more ways than you realize
+oral healthCleaning your teeth benefits you in more ways than you realize

-Oral health is connected to overall health
+Oral health affects overall health.

-You can prevent health problems with proper oral hygiene.
+You can prevent health problems with proper oral health.
 Here at The Dental Medical Convergence, we like to say your mouth is the front door to your body.
 That means infections in your mouth can get into your bloodstream and spread to other parts of your body.
 Periodontal disease increases chronic inflammation, which is a key contributor to many health problems, including cardiovascular disease.
 Poor oral hygiene is also linked to pregnancy complications, cancer, sepsis, and bacterial pneumonia.

 A healthy mouth is also beneficial for children and their academic performance.
 Research shows that students with dental problems and toothaches miss a lot of school days.
 Follow our tips to help your child establish a simple and fun oral hygiene routine.